THE HALLS OF WISDOM

 THE GEOMETRY OF HARMONY

-The first image below reproduces, once again, the design on Pythagoras' Tablet from Raphael's School of Athens.
-Now we can begin to understand that the ten "I" shapes at the bottom of this design depict the Pythagorean Tetractys using I-shapes instead of small circles.
+The first image below (bottom left) reproduces, once again, the design on Pythagoras' Tablet from Raphael's School of Athens.
+Now we can begin to understand that the ten "I" shapes at the bottom of this design depict the Pythagorean Tetractys - using I-shapes instead of small circles.
 Nevertheless, the same relationship holds - of Divinity creating the Cosmos in a succession of harmonic ratios, as 1:2:3:4.

 Pythagoras' Tablet has a U-shaped design which shows the proportional unity of the 1:2 Diapason to the 2:3 Diapente and to the 3:4 Diatessaron.
 Strictly speaking, the relationship of one ratio to another is called a proportion.
 In the U-shaped design, the proportions between all three ratios (1:2, 2:3 and 3:4) are worked out mathematically.
 We see this with the numbers at the top of each line: 6, 8, 9, 12.

 A ratio may be written as a fraction, so that 1:2, for example becomes 1/2.
 To relate the three ratios (or fractions) to each other, we need to expand their bottom denominators to 12.
 So, the 1:2 Diapason becomes 6:12; the 2:3 Diapente becomes 8:12; and the 3:4 Diatessaron becomes 9:12.
-The numbers at the top should therefore be read as fractions of 12 - the 6/12 Diapason, the 8/12 Diapente, and the 9/12 Diatessaron as related to the 12/12 (the whole number 1, the fundamental note or complete string length of the monochord).
+The numbers at the top should therefore be read as fractions of 12 - the 6/12 Diapason, the 8/12 Diapente, and the 9/12 Diatessaron as related to the 12/12 (the whole number or 1, as the fundamental note or complete string length of a monochord).

 Let us not forget that the Pythagorean Tablet depicts the four-stringed lyre or tetrachord.
 The string on the right (12) is the fundamental note or complete string length, while the other three strings (6, 8, 9) are the ones that ring harmoniously with it and (as we shall see) with each other...